Lilyncsu/LilyMa.github.io/_posts/2021-5-21-Project2-Blog.md

 – What would you do differently?

 This is a collaborative project between me and my classmate, so it is important to find an efficient way to communicate and keep everyone on the same page.
 We used Gmail hangout instant messages and zoom meetings to communicate information.
 It works very well for us.
 However, we did encounter some conflicts when we both do git push on the same .rmd file.
-I think next time, We will stagger the push time to reduce conflicts.
+Next time, we will stagger the push time to reduce conflicts.

 – What was the most difficult part for you?